Marklin2289/polygon-learning/markdown/pyth/PYTH_VISUALIZE_DATA.md

 This helps to illustrate the price data coming from Pyth and also sets the stage for us to be able to to perform buy/sell operations using a DEX.
 We'll be calculating our buy and sell signals based on the Exponential Moving Average (EMA) which is a naive and un-opinionated method of achieving yield.
 There are more complex ways of deciding when and how much to trade, which are all beyond the scope of this pathway.
 Using the EMA, as long as the price trends upwards for the amount of time you are trading, you would expect to see a positive yield.
 Since this is an exercise in buying low and selling as the price rises, it's simple enough to avoid spending over your target by stopping the liquidation bot.

-{% hint style="info" %}
-We need to calculate the Simple Moving Average (SMA), to kickstart the EMA with a point of reference.
-This is why you will not see the green line representing the EMA on the chart right away when starting it up.
-{% endhint %}

 Slightly separate topics, though worth considering if you wish to build upon the basics of this Pathway: What is a novel and interesting way to calculate when to buy and when to sell?
 Are there ways in which you might safeguard against a particularly wide confidence interval, or even a sudden shock to the market?

 ---

 # 👀 Charting Pyth data

-The component being rendered on the right is defined in `components/protocols/pyth/components/ChartMock.tsx`, which contains both the price feed component from the Connect step and the Chart component defined in `components/protocols/pyth/components/Chart.tsx`.
+The **page** being rendered on the right is defined in `components/protocols/pyth/components/ChartMock.tsx`, which contains both the price feed component from the Connect step and the Chart component defined in `components/protocols/pyth/components/Chart.tsx`.
 Turning on the price feed will populate the chart, by passing the data to the Chart component.
 You can probably tell where we're going with this 😉

 ```jsx
 // components/protocols/pyth/components/ChartMock.tsx